soonheumko/Local/README.md

 | WRITE | FORMATTED | 77.7938079833984 |
 |  | UNFORMATTED | 0.879778146743774 |

-This result tells you that I/O speed accelerates by roughly 100 times with UNFORMATTED file format.
+<br> This result tells you that I/O speed accelerates by roughly 100 times with UNFORMATTED file format.
 The result can differ by the data size and the overhead in I/O server.
 </ul>

 * Verification of Section 2